Skip to main content

 Roadside stormwater sumps are cleared regularly but can quickly become blocked in heavy rain by leaves and rubbish.
 It is a good idea to check and clear debris from nearby sumps prior to forecasted weather events.

-Please consider what effect cabbage trees and other other plants that loose lots of leaves may have on the network, as well as the effects of tree roots on stormwater pipes from nearby plantings.
+Please consider the effect cabbage trees and other plants that lose lots of leaves may have on the network and the effects of tree roots on stormwater pipes from nearby plantings.

 Stormwater infiltration – Westport

-Prior to the commissioning of the Westport Wastewater Treatment Plant foul sewage and stormwater were often discharged to the same pipe which was then discharged to the receiving waterways.
+Before the commissioning of the Westport Wastewater Treatment Plant, foul sewage and stormwater were often discharged to the same pipe, which was then discharged to the receiving waterways.
 This stormwater infiltration now causes significant loadings on the plants during wet weather, with sometimes as much as ten times more flow entering the plants than during normal dry weather flow.

-As some areas of Westport experience a considerable backup of sewage/stormwater during moderate to heavy rainfall, Council are investigating where stormwater infiltration can be removed.
-This may include the separation of stormwater at various residential properties.
+As some areas of Westport experience a considerable backup of sewage/stormwater during moderate to heavy rainfall, Council is investigating where stormwater infiltration can be removed.
+This may include separating stormwater at various residential properties.

 Council would appreciate any efforts by property owners to separate stormwater from foul sewage lines on their properties, particularly in areas where problems exist.
-If you require advice please contact Council 0800 807 239.
+If you require advice, please get in touch with Council 0800 807 239.

 You may also be interested in